RavenHogWarts/RavenHogWarts/README.md

 - [Birthday-Manager](https://github.com/RavenHogWarts/Birthday-Manager)

 ## Other
-A variety of scripts for your own use.
+A variety of scripts for my own use.
 - [Snippets](https://github.com/RavenHogWarts/Snippets)